Resources

 Afghan Community Ambassadors Program

-The Afghan Community Ambassadors Program (ACAP) is for Afghan community leaders from across the United States to receive validated information, mostly from U.S. government sources, on issues impacting new arrival Afghans and their family members.
+The Afghan Community Ambassadors Program (ACAP) provides Afghan community leaders from across the United States with validated information about issues impacting new arrival Afghans and their family members.

 Go to page -

-The link below leads to a document meant to help newly arrived Afghans navigate various aspects of resettlement.
+A guide to help newly arrived Afghans allies navigate various aspects of resettlement.
 This document is continually updated and available in English, Dari, and Pashto.

 Go to document -